shivajiva101/minetest-gamehub/ReadMe.md

 3 files will be created in your worlds /schems folder which you can compress as a set to share with your friends and the community.
 ### Jail
 A simple but powerful mechanism is used to jail players and disable their functionality.
-The jail building is inserted in the bowels of the world, a fitting place for a player finding themselves on the wrong side of the server management team.
+The jail is inserted in the bowels of the world, a fitting place for a player finding themselves on the wrong side of the server management team.
 To jail a player use the command:

  ``/jail <player> <duration> <reason>``